tw3lveparsecs/agentic-devops-major-enhance-demo/README.md

 A fully functional Star Wars themed e-commerce application for Imperial starships and vehicles.
 This application demonstrates a complete production-ready system that is deliberately missing comprehensive monitoring, observability, and alerting capabilities.

+> [!WARNING]
+> This application is intentionally designed without monitoring and observability features to illustrate a critical production gap.
+This is intended for demonstration purposes only and should not be used as-is in a production environment.

 ## 🌟 Features

 ### Core E-commerce Functionality